Eurovision Song Contest 2020: Foiled terrorism plot

 Alexander H., a Swedish individual residing in Strassen, Luxembourg and alleged member of the neo-Nazi group The Base, was arrested on 22 February 2020 and accused of manufacturing explosives at his home and plotting terrorist attacks.
 On 9 July 2025, during H's trial, Luxembourgish prosecutors revealed that the defendant had planned an attack on the Eurovision Song Contest 2020, using explosives and chlorine gas, with the help of an unnamed Dutch accomplice.
 The plot was laid out in a document on Google Docs titled "Fun time for Eurovision 2020 – For a better and less over-accepting future".
 Dutch media reported that while the Public Prosecution Service and the police were aware of the plot, they did not inform NPO and the government of Rotterdam about it.
+H was ultimately sentenced to two years in prison and an additional six years of probation.

 Alternative programming

 Eurovision: Europe Shine a Light

 The EBU and the host broadcasters worked on a non-competitive replacement show, Eurovision: Europe Shine a Light, after the contest's cancellation.
-From Hilversum's Studio 21, the show was broadcast live on 16 May 2020, the date the contest's final was planned to take place, with Chantal Janzen, Jan Smit, and Edsilia Rombley serving as hosts.
+From Studio 21 at Media Park in Hilversum, the show was broadcast live on 16 May 2020, the date the contest's final was planned to take place, with Chantal Janzen, Jan Smit, and Edsilia Rombley serving as hosts.
 45 countries broadcast the show, including all of the countries that would have participated.